 Join us as we explore some stunning details of Kanchenjunga and its incredible spatial planning.
 We will also relate Charles Correa’s design approach and his ideologies towards planning and designing this remarkable building.

 Now without any further ado, shall we begin?

 Charles Correa, Design Approach

-As one of the most incredible architects in shaping Indian infrastructure post-independence, Charles Correa is a pioneer with a visionary of embracing bold design combining global and vernacular trends.
-With his admirable personality and approaches to architecture, he is an inevitable pillar in benchmarking modern architecture in India.
+As one of the most incredible architects in shaping Indian infrastructure post-independence, Charles Correa is a pioneer with a vision of embracing bold design combining global and vernacular trends.
+With his admirable personality and approach to architecture, he is an inevitable pillar in benchmarking modern architecture in India.